 I never imagined that I would be “homeschooling” preschoolers.
-It’s hilarious how much it intimidated me, a mom with a bachelors degree, to even think of how to teach preschool at home!
-I had no idea what preschool was really.
-One day it hit me that although my kids were learning through play (which I swear is most of what they do at preschool anyway), that they weren’t learning some things like letters and sounds.
+It intimidated me a lot at first!
+I had no idea what preschool was, and what my child would need to be ready for Kindergarten.
+One day it hit me that although my kids were learning through play (which is most of what they do at preschool), they weren’t learning some things yet like letters and sounds.
 Sending both our kids to preschool is too expensive at this point.
 Plus, we are a one car family.
-So after a short unnecessary panic, I started reading about how to do preschool.
-The more I read, the more I realized that I can’t really mess up preschool!
+So after a short unnecessary panic, I started researching about how to homeschool preschool.
+The more I read, the more I realized that I can’t really mess up how I teach preschool, and I have a basic checklist to make sure my kids know what they need to before Kindergarten.
 So I’ll teach you exactly what we do and what you need to know!

 This post contains affiliate links.

 What do kids learn if you send them to preschool?

 Update 2018: I highly recommend finding out what your school district would like kids to know entering Kindergarten, to give you an idea of an end goal for preschool.
 This varies by state.
 There is no common core curriculum for Pre-K, but most states have adopted the common core curriculum which starts in Kindergarten.

 Parents send their kids age 2-5 or so to preschool in the USA.
 You are probably already doing half this list without trying to “do preschool”.
 Yay!
 And don’t panic, because you absolutely don’t need a curriculum, unless you want one.
 Then that’s fine.
 Most of what they need to learn will come naturally through daily activities, play, and chatting all day with mom (I can barely remember my life without kids chatting all day! 😉

 - Counting 1-29 (if they can do this, they will be able to go all the way up to 99 due to the pattern which is expected by the end of Kindergarten)